 Dawn Garisch, a medical doctor and writer, has published poetry, novels, non-fiction and a children’s book.
 She has had a short play and a short film produced and has written for television.
-Her poem Blood Delta was awarded the DALRO prize (2007).
-Trespass was short-listed for the Commonwealth prize for fiction in Africa (2010), and in 2011 her poem Miracle won the EU Sol Plaatjie Poetry Award.
+She won the 2007 DALRO prize for her poem Blood Delta.
+Her 2009 novel Trespass was short-listed for the 2010 Commonwealth prize for fiction in Africa.
+She won the 2011 EU Sol Plaatjie Poetry Award for her poem Miracle.
 In 2013 her short story What To Do About Ricky won the Short.Sharp.Story competition.
-Her most recent novel, Accident, was published in 2016.
+Her second poetry collection, Disturbance, was published in 2020 by Karavan Press.

-She is interested in trans-disciplinary work in science and art, and between different art forms and teaches life writing and creative method courses.
-This is how it is is an anthology resulting from that work.
+She is interested in trans-disciplinary work in science and art, and between different art forms and teaches life writing and creative method courses with the Life Writing Collective.